What data do organisations hold about me?

 Ask them to give you details that only that company they claim to be calling from would know.
 For example, details of your service contract or how much you pay per month.

 If you still have concerns about the caller's identity, you should hang up and call the company back.

 If possible use a different telephone to check the validity of the phone call.

 Bear in mind that scammers may have access to more of your personal information than seems normal.
 So if you are at all suspicious hang up the phone, look up the organisation's number and call it yourself.

 Read our guide on phone scams for more information on how to protect yourself from fraudsters and how to report a nuisance call.

 How to complain and claim compensation

-Organisations are bound by the GDPR to keep your data secure.
+Organisations are bound by the Data Protection Act 2018 (GDPR) to keep your data secure.